vedankvekhande/Movie_App/README.md

 <h1 align="center">MovieFlix</h1>
-MovieFlix is a React-based movie website that allows users to search for movies by title, sort them by multiple genres, display movie as a cards and provides infinite scrolling in dual direction.
-The website is designed to be user-friendly and visually appealing.
+MovieFlix is a Simple React-based movie web application built in react library that allows users to search for movies by title, sort them by multiple genres, display movie as a cards and provides infinite scrolling in dual direction.
+The website is designed to be user-friendly , responsive designed and visually appealing.
 <hr/>

 <img width="840" alt="react-movie-screen" src="https://github.com/vedankvekhande/Movie_App/assets/30791618/852777b2-9303-4cd9-aae2-7799a3fabbe6">